jshanna100/gssc/README.md

     conda activate gssc

-Also activate the environment anytime you wish to use gssc in the future.
+Also, **activate the environment** anytime you wish to install, upgrade or use the GSSC in the future.

 ### 2. Install PyTorch
 The GSSC uses PyTorch for deep learning implementation.
-All of the software the GSSC needs to run will be installed automatically along with the GSSC, but because the appropriate PyTorch version varies depending on operating system, Python version, CUDA availability, etc. it is recommended that you install it yourself by going to the front page of [PyTorch]("https://pytorch.org") and following the instructions for your particular system.
+All of the software the GSSC needs to run will be installed automatically along with the GSSC, including PyTorch, so in theory this step could be skipped.
+Nevertheless, because the appropriate PyTorch version varies depending on operating system, Python version, CUDA availability, etc. it is recommended that you install it yourself by going to the front page of [PyTorch]("https://pytorch.org") and following the instructions for your particular system.

 ### 3. Install GSCC